 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

 Visit your doctor or health care professional for regular checks on your progress.
-Your health care professional will have to check blood tests regularly to assess the effect of this medication on your liver.
+You may need regular tests to make sure your liver is working properly.

 Learn how to check your blood sugar.
 Learn the symptoms of low and high blood sugar and how to manage them.